TarikHuber/firekit/README.md

 ## Configuration

-We will use code snipets from the demo project to explan how to configure firekit.
-There are two main steps for the configuration:
+We will use code snippets from the demo project to explan how to configure firekit.
+These are the main steps for the configuration:

-- prepare the `FirebaseProvider`
+1. prepare the `FirebaseProvider`
-- add the firekit reducers to your redux reducer
+1. add the firekit reducers to your redux reducer

-To initialize the `FirebaseReducer` we need to initialize our firebase app as it is described in the official firebase documentation.
+To initialize the `FirebaseReducer` we need to initialize our Firebase app as described in the official Firebase documentation.

-When we have the `firebaseApp` we just add it as paramater to our Provider.
+When we have the `firebaseApp` we add it as paramater to our Provider.

 ```js
 import React from 'react'